CoreyClow/C-GravitySimulation/README.md

 @author Corey Clow

-to run compile all files using gcc and run ./gravity
+To run, compile and link all files using gcc then run ./gravity